 Section No. 10.
-The amount of the annual dues shall be \$100.00 per year and shall be due and payable by each member annually in advance on the third Tuesday of September, beginning with the year 1914, and no notice of this fact shall be considered necessary, and any member who shall become 30 days in arrears for privileges extended to a guest, or for annual dues snan become so days in arrears for pivileges extended to a guest, or for annual dues shall not be entitled to enter upon the premises of the club, nor to hunt or fish upon said premises of the Club, nor participate in any elections.
+The amount of the annual dues shall be \$100.00 per year and shall be due and payable by each member annually in advance on the third Tuesday of September, beginning with the year 1914, and no notice of this fact shall be considered necessary, and any member who shall become 30 days in arrears for privileges extended to a guest, or for annual dues shall not be entitled to enter upon the premises of the club, nor to hunt or fish upon said premises of the Club, nor participate in any elections.